• My Story

 adrenal insufficiency

-Accepting My Body As I Am
+Accepting My Body as I Am

 It really is a hard pill to bite but at least I tried and at least I lost something.